 A data lake must be well designed and maintained; otherwise, it quickly becomes inoperable (a data swamp or toxic data lake).
 In such cases, data is difficult to understand, becomes costly to maintain, and the business value shrinks or does not materialize.
 In addition, the data lake must enable good response times for a large range of queries and be capable of handling new datasets with differing characteristics.
 To accomplish such, good data governance is essential.

 Data lakes are critical to the digital enterprise, and there are severe repercussions if the data is not correctly secured.
 Data lakes may suffer from data breaches, data drift, data poisoning, malware obfuscation, cyber-attacks, and violation of data privacy regulations

 In summary, today's digital business is built on the judicious use of data.
 Data lakes, however, must be closely governed and at the forefront of security interests.
 Our task as security advocates is to meet this challenge head-on, leading a visionary-focused front on how security should truly take shape, molding the security compliance, policy, and data management of a "Data Centric World."
-With the CSA Artificial Intelligence Working Group, we'll start our project by building out a threat model for data lakes.
-Join the working group today to learn more about the project and help us secure Data Lakes!
+So join the CSA Artificial Intelligence Circle Community to continue the discussion and help us secure Data Lakes!

 Sign up to receive CSA's latest blogs